 This suit, above, is from the late 1400’s, about as elaborate as it gets.
 This armor didn’t exist for very long, because after a couple hundred years of this bullshit, generals threw up their hands and started handing out guns.

 Most metal armor was iron.
 The technology did not exist to produce large sheets of homogenous steel — steel is iron mixed with carbon — until the invention of the blast furnace, which helped kick off the Industrial Revolution well after all this had already happened.Steel is a Goldilocks zone of carbonization in iron.
 When you add carbon to iron, it alters the properties of iron.
 If you add too much carbon, you get cast-iron, which is brittle; too little, and you have wrought-iron, which is bendy.
 Steel is the sweet spot between bendy and brittle.
 Steel is hard, and yet forgiving.
 And really, really tough to get exactly right in a pre-industrial environment.
+(A major plot point in Dragon’s Trail hinges on Viking-era steelmaking technology and the resultant impact of the ore trade on military readiness.)

 I know that every hero in every book and every fairy tale has steel armor.
 I know.
 Do me a favor, though: watch how much work goes into forging enough steel to make one small sword or tool.